git-pull/website/index.md

 Japanese, and Korean languages.

-While I'm a polyglot - as seen by my C++ contributions in my [CV] - as a day job, I've always been a web developer.
-Today this task is often given a snazzier title, e.g. senior full-stack software engineer.
-I'm not a web designer, nor a computer scientist, but if both were part of a continuum I'd be somewhere in the middle.
+While I'm a polyglot - as seen by my C++ contributions in my [CV] - as a day job, I've always been a {abbr}`web developer (Today this task is often given a snazzier title, e.g. senior full-stack software engineer)` - not a web designer, IT admin, or a computer scientist, but somewhere in between.

 I use react, TypeScript, and relay (graphql) on the frontend.